 In contemporary art, ugliness may be a way for an artist to faze, reveal defects or present the truth.
 Artists question the concept of beauty, for example through the topic, method of expression or through the colours and materials that are generally considered to be unaesthetic.
 Sometimes things we consider to be ugly are found to be beautiful when they are observed close up.
 En Vacker Utställning reveals our perception of beauty and good taste, while challenging viewers to encounter their own prejudices and values of life.

 Gerd Aurell (born 1965) and Helena Laukkanen (born 1972) have created an installation for the exhibition that reflects their time in Kiruna, Göken gol från varje väderstreck (2019), which transforms industrial, everyday material into the raw material of the artwork.
-Monica L Edmondson's (born 1963) work, which she created for the exhibition, spreads over a length of seven metres and is called Malign:Closure (2019).
-Its decorative patterns are created by utilising recycled plastic syringes and other medical equipment.
+The 15 metre long artwork Malign:Closure (2019) is the result of a long working process in which Monica L. Edmondson (f.
+1963) used materials from her daughter’s time of illness in order to reclaim closure from a period characterized by uncertainty, fear and hope.
 Lotta Lampa (born 1981) also participates in the exhibition with a new artwork entity, which rejoices the masculine aesthetics of “raggare” and reveals a less valued sub-culture.

 The exhibition has been produced by Konstmuseet i Norr.